pypa/packaging.python.org/source/specifications/inline-script-metadata.rst

 History
 =======

-This specification was originally defined as :pep:`723`.
+- October 2023: This specification was conditionally approved through :pep:`723`.